laravel/docs/scheduling.md

                  // The task failed...
              });

-If output is available from your command, you may access it in your `after`, `onSuccess` or `onFailure` hooks by type-hinting an `Illuminate\Support\Stringable` instance as `$output` on your hook's Closure definition:
+If output is available from your command, you may access it in your `after`, `onSuccess` or `onFailure` hooks by type-hinting an `Illuminate\Support\Stringable` instance as `$output` on your hook's closure definition:

     use Illuminate\Support\Stringable;